Lecture: Internationalism, Identity, and Ideology in the Shaping of Postwar China, and the Legacy for Today by Prof. Rana Mitter

 “Radical Utopian Communities in Jamaica, Japan, and South Africa: A Global History from the Margins, 1900–1950” by Dr. Robert Kramm (LMU)

-Faculty of Arts Conference Room, Run Run Shaw Tower 4/F 4.36, HKU
+Faculty of Arts Conference Room, 4.36, 4/F Run Run Shaw Tower, Centennial Campus, University of Hong Kong

 At the turn of the twentieth century, radical utopian communities were built all around the world.
 They served as retreats, but they simultaneously constituted hubs for activists, reformers, and revolutionaries to meet, share, and develop new ideas and practices of community and human existence.
 The talk deliberately builds on different and seemingly unrelated case studies […]